Editor’s Note: This post has been updated with new content and links to better serve our readers. 🙂

 For many advertisers, conversion tracking is the boring cousin of shiny ad designs and flashy headlines.

-But in case you haven’t noticed, we’re living in 2017 when being a nerd is pretty damn cool.
+But in case you haven’t noticed, we’re living in the 21st century, and being a nerd is pretty damn cool.

 Crunching numbers and tracking the right conversions will ensure that your Facebook campaign is on the right course.

 And did I mention all the Facebook Custom Audiences you can create after you’ve installed the Facebook Pixel on your website?

 Here’s how you can set up the basic Facebook Pixel code:

 - Go to the Pixels page in Facebook Ads Manager